lunduniversity/schoolprog/CHEATSHEET.md

 ## Iteration

-Print the power 2 of the first 10 whole numbers:
+Print the first 10 powers of 2:

 ```python
 for i in range(10):
     print(i**2)
 ```

-Print just the odd numbers of the first 10 whole numbers:
+Iterate over the first 10 natural numbers and print the odd ones:
 ```python
 for i in range(10):
     if i%2 == 1: